Giant Crocus Mix bulk

 Fall Planting: This product will ship September-October according to your hardiness zone.

 Crocus vernus.
 So cheerful and bright in early spring!
 Plant this fantastic mix in large groups for a rainbow of purple, yellow, white and blue.
-These clear and vibrant flowers are easy to grow and they will multiply over time.
+Gardeners love these early blooming announcers of spring for their versatility and bright, clear colours.
+The small corms are extra easy to plant and with no special care, they will return year after year bringing one of the world's most beloved spring flowers.
 Height 4-6".
 Bulb size 8-9cm in circ.

 Sold as: Pkg of 100

 |3||Pkg of 100||$ 72.20 / pkg|

 Bulbs for Fall Planting:

 Plant the bulbs as soon as possible once you have received them.
 If you cannot plant the bulbs as soon as they have been shipped to you, remove the bulbs from plastic bags and put them on trays with damp peat moss or sawdust in a cool, well-ventilated place until you have a chance to plant them.
 Do not store them at temperatures below 4°C. Generally all bulbs planted in the fall are hardy and do not need any special protection unless specified.

 Where to Plant:

 The most important rule when planting bulbs is to choose an area that is well-drained.
 Most bulbs will rot or deteriorate quickly where soil is constantly damp.
 Most bulbs thrive in full sun, or at least 5-6 sunny hours daily.
 Some bulbs such as fritillaria and wood hyacinths prefer filtered shade.
 Within each individual bulb or perennial variety it is stated what type of light conditions are preferred.